-To exchange NMEA 0183 or DGPS data, the GlobalMap 4800M has one NMEA 0183 version 2.0 communication port.
-Com port one (Com-1) can be used to receive NMEA format GPS data or DGPS data.
+To exchange NMEA 0183, the GlobalMap 3500C has one NMEA 0183 version 2.0 communication port.
+Com port one (Com-1) can be used to receive NMEA format GPS data.
 The com port can also transmit NMEA format GPS data to another device.